 Total length of the trail is 2,150 kilometres, about 1,335 miles.
+When the trails crosses the border between Germany and the Netherlands, you are about halfway.
 The trail is modulated to an average walker, so each day generally is between 20 and 25 kilometres.
 Reckon if you are a thru-hiker about 100 days of walking.
 This long-distance trail follows the coastline of former Frisia.
 It explores the places that Frisians roamed and exploited according to the old sources.

-Lastly, when designing the trail, and which is in our opinion a continious process, we make use of the trailblazers before us, like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Jabikspaad, Romeinse Limespad and many more.
+Lastly, when designing the trail, and which is in our opinion a continious process, we make use of the trailblazers before us, like the European Coastal Path (E9), Zuiderzeepad, Groot-Frieslandpad, Floris V-pad, Noord-Hollandpad, St. Odulphuspad, Waterliniepad, Pronkjewailpad, Kromme Rijnpad, Jabikspaad, Romeinse Limespad, Klompepaden, and many more.